ashn-dot-dev/site/src/blog/2024-05-27-macos-flame-graphs.md

-A Quick Guide to Generating Flame Graphs on macOS
+A Quick Guide To Generating Flame Graphs On macOS
 =================================================

 Open a terminal and build your application.
 In this case we will build and